Best Ophthalmologists in Queens, NY

 • Diabetic eye exam

-Your physician always chooses the least invasive treatments first.
+Your Queens eye doctor always chooses the least invasive treatments first.
 Lifestyle changes include quitting smoking, losing weight, eating a healthy diet and treating your underlying conditions.
 Once your MD reaches a definitive diagnosis, you begin the right treatment toward reversing the vision loss or completely restoring your eyesight.
 Treatments that may be required include:

 • Yag procedure